-As Accounting Officer, M McLeman (Head Teacher) has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, the M McLeman (Head Teacher) has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the CFO, COO, RACO and external auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the external auditors: - the financial management and governance self-assessment process; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.